-the beginning of the communication (conversation): By indirect ways (e.g., drawings and play, among others), the child expresses especially his/her emotional lived experiences.
+the beginning of the communication

+(conversation): By indirect ways (e.g., drawings and play, among others), the child expresses especially his emotional lived experiences.
 These expressions are directed by the pedotherapist's actions to create possibilities for communicating with the child.
 This means that sometimes the pedotherapist decides to take action (authority) with tolerance, kindness, appreciation, acceptance (trust), yet always in a loving way in order to spur the child on to action;

-- the development of the communication: The pedotherapist always must be aware of the nature of the child's expressions of his/her intentions in the pedotherapeutic event.
-As soon as he/she feels that the pedotherapist shows insight into, understanding and acceptance of his/her expressions, the possibility exists for an emotional communication between child and pedotherapist.
-Through a particular means of communicating (play, image, word), the child feels ready to show his/her pathic disturbance to the pedotherapist.
-He/she is urged to explore his/her problem with the pedotherapist and to express his/her experiences.
-To the degree which he/she explores his/her world and expresses his/her lived experiences, the possibility is created for an encounter with this child-in-distress; - (ii) allow the child to act (exploration): - systematic (formal) activity with the therapeutic material: During each therapy session, the child is asked, urged and encouraged to handle therapeutic materials (pencils, paint, clay, projective pictures, language formulations, toys, etc.).
+the development of the communication: The pedotherapist always has to be aware of the nature of the child's expressions of his intentions in the pedotherapeutic event.
+As soon as he feels that the pedotherapist shows insight into, understanding and acceptance of his expressions, the possibility exists for an emotional communication between child and pedotherapist.
+Through a particular means of communicating (play, image, word), the child feels ready to show his pathic disturbance to the pedotherapist.
+He is urged to explore his problem with the pedotherapist and to express his experiences.
+To the degree that he explores his world and expresses his lived experiences, the possibility is created for an encounter with this child-in-distress;

+(ii) allow the child to act (exploration):

+systematic (formal) activity with the therapeutic material: During each therapy session, the child is asked, urged and encouraged to handle particular therapeutic materials (pencils, paint, clay, projective pictures, language formulations, toys, etc.).
 Sometimes assistance or decisive authoritative guidance is necessary here.
-Usually, discussions or explanations first are necessary; also, the pedotherapist must show a sincere interest in what the child will be informed about and required to do, or else he/she might be given "the cold shoulder".
-Encouraging and appreciating the child's expressions support him/her in his/her exploration of the world (through the therapeutic material).
+Usually, discussions or explanations first are necessary; also, the pedotherapist has to show a sincere interest in what the child will be informed about and required to do or else he might be given "the cold shoulder".
+Encouraging and appreciating the child's expressions support him in his exploration of the world (through the therapeutic material).
 Thus, the pedotherapist remains relatively active in the pedotherapeutic event.
 Child and pedotherapist act in interaction with each other.
-Hence, the child is led to his/her own problem through play, image or word;
+Hence, the child is lead to his own problem through play, image or word;